 Designing and developing a website involves a distinct set of activities.
 Both, however, are dependent on each other to deliver the finished product.
 Your design activities involve your aesthetic and creative genius to help you deliver a clean and beautiful website using Photoshop, the popular image editing tool from Adobe.
 However, your design in order to be developed into a website needs to be converted into an HTML file.
-Let us take a look into the basics of understanding how to convert a PSD to HTML 5/CSS for developing a website.
+Let us take a look at the basics of understanding how to convert a PSD to HTML 5/CSS for developing a website.

 Getting the Prerequisites in place

-As a first pre-requisite to start on the conversion process is to have a PSD file in place.
+As a first pre-requisite to start the conversion process is to have a PSD file in place.
 A PSD is the default file extension given to all files created in Photoshop.
 This will be the base for you to start off on the conversion.

-In addition to this you will need a basic understanding of HTML5 in order to plan the layout.
-Get a grasp of basic HTML concepts like tags, attributes and syntax.
+In addition to this, you will need a basic understanding of HTML5 in order to plan the layout.
+Get a grasp of basic HTML concepts like tags, attributes, and syntax.

 Setting up the Repository Structure